Smarties98/MethPy/README.md

 The "Gene name" should be selected from the dropdown menu, while the "Path of the sequence" can be typed or selected using the system’s file browser.
 Input files can be placed in different subfolders.
 The "Enter" button starts the checking process.

 The first step is to identify the beginning of the sequence relative to the reference.
-The `check` module asks for confirmation of the start through a popup window:
+The `check` module asks for confirmation of the start through a pop-up window:

 ![check2](Images/check2.png)

 The bisulfite assay converts unmethylated cytosines into uracils, which are subsequently converted into thymines during amplification.
 Every other difference between the sequence and the reference is treated as a sequencing error.
-A new popup window appears, showing multiple characters with the first one being the error, allowing the user to select the error type:
+A new pop-up window appears, showing multiple characters with the first one being the error, allowing the user to select the error type:

 ![check3](Images/check3.png)